Hotels in Galápagos Islands

 Avenida Charles Darwin and Academy Bay Side

 Avenida Charles Darwin hotels and Academy Bay hotels can work well for travelers who want restaurants, shops, museums, harbour context, town services, and easy access to Puerto Ayora’s main visitor corridor.
 Hotels near Charles Darwin Research Station may sit along these corridors, but not every listing is equally close—guests should verify map position.
-This area is not Baltra, Puerto Baquerizo Moreno, Puerto Villamil, or mainland transit inventory.
+This area is not Baltra, Puerto Baquerizo Moreno, Puerto Villamil, or mainland transit hotel options.
 Guests should check exact map position, air conditioning, Wi-Fi, breakfast, room category, and whether the hotel sits near the waterfront or farther inland.

 Bellavista and Santa Cruz Highlands